 Our results have two broad types of implications.
-First, they document that online screening for COPD symptoms is feasible at a low cost in very large samples and can produce data of good quality.
-We assessed three criteria of validity: 1) we showed that these items produced very few missing data: 2) we showed that test-retest reliability was high for the 0-4 sum score and adequate for the four individual items; and 3) by showing that brief, simple questions on respiratory symptoms are sensitive to change over time in smoking behaviour, our data provide a test of construct validity for this questionnaire [27].
-These results suggest that this questionnaire can be a valid and reliable COPD screening tool, used either online, to detect at-risk patients and refer them for clinical assessment, or in clinical practice, to select patients eligible for spirometry.
-A brief COPD questionnaire can also be used to teach smokers and make them aware that their symptoms are not normal, can be a sign of COPD and are
+First, they document that online screening for COPD symptoms in feasible at a low cost in very large samples and can produce data of good quality.
+We assessed three criteria of validity.
+First, we showed that these items produced very few missing data.
+Second, we showed that test-retest reliability was high for the 0-4 sum score and adequate for the 4 individual items.
+Third, by showing that brief, simple questions on respiratory symptoms are sensitive to change over time in smoking behaviour, our data provide a test of construct validity for this questionnaire.(26) These results suggests that this questionnaire can be a valid and reliable COPD screening tool, used either online, to detect atrisk patients and refer them for clinical assessment, or in clinical practice, to select patients eligible for spirometry.
+A brief COPD questionnaire can also be used to teach smokers and make them aware that their symptoms are not normal, that they can be a sign of COPD and are probably due to smoking.
+This information can motivate smokers to quit.(16, 22, 23)